mantisbt/mantisbt/plugins/MantisCoreFormatting/files/syntax-highlighting/README.md

 thrown and breaks the code highlighting.
 See https://github.com/PrismJS/prism/issues/3789

 The [local file is patched](plugins/show-invisibles/prism-show-invisibles.min.js).

-If you use the CDN, this could hit you.
+If you are using the CDN, you may be affected by this issue.

 More themes